Last updated March 27th, 2023.

 Gold prices do indeed have a weak correlation with stock returns.
 Precious metals have remained a storage of wealth for centuries.
 Likewise, gold does enjoy practical uses in manufacturing, medicine, and other industries.

-However, buying gold isn’t the only option for protecting your assets – nor is it necessarily the best one.
+Buying gold isn’t the only option for protecting your assets though – nor is it necessarily the best one.

 Storage costs, buy/sell spreads, along with the fact that physical bullion doesn’t have cash flow makes gold a solid choice for wealth preservation.
 Yet at the same time, it’s not really an investment in the true sense of the word.